smirarab/skimming_scripts/Skim_processing_pipelines/Installation_guide.md

 ###Running the pipeline on sample data
 ###Remember to edit the conda_source.sh file (~/tutorial/skimming_scripts/Skim_processing_pipelines/Pipelines/conda_source.sh) with your env name; tutorial here
+###Keeping all the pipelines in the same directory would be recommended
 bash skimming_scripts/Skim_processing_pipelines/Pipelines/skim_processing_batch.sh -x skimming_scripts/Skim_processing_pipelines/test/skims/

 ```